mithublue/woo-auction/readme.txt

 * Can ban the user who did not own the product after winning the auction.
 * Advanced Settings
 * Premium Support
-* Logged in users can start bidding withing needing to purchase token manually.
+* Logged in users can start bidding without needing to purchase token manually.
 It will happen automatically behind the scene.
 (New)
 * And more...

 == Pro Version ==